dku-boanlab/sfc/README.md

 # Introduction
-- Test Environment for VNF Chaining
+- Test Environment for Security Function Chaining

 # Notification
 - This platform works without any SDN controllers.